 The top 2015 linemen were Comstock Park’s Mike Egeler, East Kentwood’s Victor Williams and Vicksburg’s Jarrad Whited.
 6-4, 225 Comstock Park junior Egeler could be the third GLIAC lineman in as many years produced by the Panthers, after former LMFR camp stars Blake Mazur (Ferris State) and Ryan Gruszka (Saginaw Valley State).
 They’re three different players, Mazur a big guy who’d duke it out, Gruszka just one of those guys with special sense for getting to the QB.
 Egeler isn’t as strong as Mazur, nor does he get lean like Gruszka.
 But he has a big, square frame that you can do a lot of things with, and plays stout at the point of attack.
 Likely a 3-4 defensive end; could also play tight end.

-East Kentwood’s 6-2, 269 junior Victor Williams impressed both in drills and test.
+East Grand Rapids’s 6-2, 269 junior Victor Williams impressed both in drills and test.
 He mixed up moves in his pass rush, with good balance, timing and explosive strength.
-A full off-season with a coaching staff that has EK poised for big things, and MAC interest would seem imminent for Williams.
 There was another O-K Red lineman who looked intriguing when he started to run at 6-4, 225, but West Ottawa junior Darrius Moragne pulled up lame in that very first 40 attempt and couldn’t compete the rest of the day.

 Whited’s performance was no shock.
 He always shows up, whether as one of the top underclassman at the 2013 combine, his terrific junior season film, or working out here as a defensive and tight end.
 He’s sub-5.0 at 6-2, 225 with strong closing speed.
 Plays with a mean streak.
 Offensively, he took advantage of his strength to separate and also had good concentration bringing it in under duress.